-ECONOMIC Issue Comment Employment opportunities related to recreational facility, and are considered to contribute to the overall business activity and vitality in the area.
+ECONOMIC Issue Comment Employment opportunities related to recreational facility, and are considered to contribute to the overall business activity and vitality in the a the overall business activity and vitality in the area.

 COMMENTS AND CONCLUSION:

 The subject site is located within a commercial zone, along an activity corridor (Beaufort Street).
 It is considered that the recreational facility will provide a service for the recreational needs of local and surrounding residents 24 hours a day.